monarchwadia/blog-monarchwadia.com/_posts/2024-02-18-how-to-reliably-return-well-structured-json-from-llms-using-function-calling.md

 # So, how can we use Function Calling to classify an article?

+Let's look into how we can use Function Calling to classify an article.

-In short, we will provide the LLM with a hypothetical function called `setClassification()`. that takes an array of strings which contains the classifications of the article.
+First, we will provide the LLM with a hypothetical function called `setClassification()`. that takes an array of strings which contains the classifications of the article.

-Upon being prompted, the LLM will respond with a function call request.
-In other words, the LLM will ask us to call the `setClassification()` function with a set of parameters.
+Then, upon being prompted, the LLM will respond with a function call request.
+In other words, the LLM will ask us to execute the `setClassification()` function on our own machine with a set of parameters that it provides.

 We will capture this request, parse it, and store the classifications in a JSON format.